 Grand Forks is a collection of newspaper columnist Marilyn Hagerty's reviews of her local restaurants.
 Anthony Bourdain helped Hagerty publish and promote this book.

 This post may contain affiliate links.

 When I read this book the restaurants she describes made me think of the places where I would eat out with my grandparents or restaurants that our parents would take us to on special occasions.
-Small, local restaurants that exist for years and years without ever really changing the food or the decor, and people like them that way.
+Small, local restaurants that exist for years and years without ever really changing the food or the decor, and locals love them for it.

-The food is good and not pretentious: soups, half-sandwiches, salad bars, Sunday brunches with steam tables holding French toast, eggs and bacon.
+These local eateries served soups, half-sandwiches, salad bars, and hosted Sunday brunches with steam tables holding French toast, eggs, and bacon.

 In a Wall Street Journal article titled "When Mom Goes Viral" her son James R. Hagerty shared, "If she writes more about the decor than the food, you might want to eat somewhere else."
 I have eaten in many, many more places like the ones reviewed in Hagerty's book.
 And the food in these restaurants is good!
-Filling, comforting and affordable.
-A lot like the food I cook at home and the recipes I share in this blog.
+Filling, comforting, and affordable.
+A lot like the food I cook at home and the recipes I share on this website.
 I love good food, and I love to share good food with good people.